nickmalleson/spatialtest/README.md

 ## Installing / Running

+The program requires Java version 1.7 or greater.
+(Older versions might work as well, but I've not tested them).
 The software doesn't need to be installed first.

 To run it:

  1. Download the [AndresenSpatialTest.zip](AndresenSpatialTest.zip) file.
- 2. Unzip the file
+ 2. Unzip the file.
+This will create a directory called 'dist'.
- 3. Run the program using the file 'run.bat'
+ 3. Run the program by executing the file 'AndresenSpatialTest.jar'.
+If that doesn't work, try the
+    command:

+        java -Xmx256M -jar AndresenSpatialTest.jar

 The download includes some shapefiles which can be used to test the program, they're in the 'data' directory.